HomePlaysHamlet → Famous Quotes

 Analysis

 These are Hamlet's last words.
-Dying from the poisoned rapier, he does what a dying prince must: he names a successor (Fortinbras), delegates the historical record (to Horatio), and closes his account.
-"The rest is silence" is the final line of the most loquacious character in the English dramatic canon — a man who has produced seven soliloquies, hundreds of puns, an entire rewritten play, and four hours of the audience's evening — and it is four words long.
+Dying of the poisoned foil, he does what a dying prince must: names a successor in Fortinbras, hands the record to Horatio, and closes his account.
+“The rest is silence” is four words from the most loquacious character in English drama — a man of seven soliloquies and four hours of talk.

-Good night, sweet prince Act 5, Scene 2 · Spoken by Horatio
+Good night, sweet prince Act 5, Scene 2 · Horatio

 Now cracks a noble heart.
 Good night sweet prince: